Choosing A Domain Name For Your New Parts Ecommerce Site

 - Search the official US trademark database for your domain name before you buy.
 That way, you won’t accidentally buy a domain that infringes on someone’s trademark.

 Finally, here’s our most important domain name selection tip: You can always change your domain name later.
-It’s not something that you want to do if you can help it, but it’s not a huge problem either.
+It’s not something that you want to do if you can help it, but domain name selection shouldn’t freeze progress.